CatoosaCONNECTS

 Dear CCPS Bus Rider Families,

-We are excited to announce a new bus-tracking app called Traversa MyRide K-12, starting on March 26, 2025, for the entire district.
+We are excited to announce a new bus-tracking app called Traversa MyRide K-12.
+The district wide app launched in March.
 CCPS Parents will have access to our new app, MyRide K-12.
 Please scan the QR code shown in this article with your smartphone's camera to download and sign up for our new CCPS Bus app.

 Changing over to Traversa offers a more advanced and user-friendly platform designed to improve the safety and efficiency of our student transportation.
 Key benefits include: